Philippine law enforcers arrest Duterte critic on drug charges

 - Posted 24 Feb 2017 08:36

-MANILA: A Philippines Senator and staunch critic of President Rodrigo Duterte's war on drugs was arrested on Friday (Feb 23) by law enforcement agents after charges were filed in court alleging she received money from drug dealers inside the country's prisons.
+MANILA: A Philippine senator and staunch critic of President Rodrigo Duterte's war on drugs was arrested on Friday (Feb 24) by law enforcement agents after charges were filed in court alleging she received money from drug dealers inside the country's prisons.

 Senator Leila de Lima, her former driver and bodyguard and a former national prison official were ordered to be arrested by a local court after a judge found merit in criminal charges filed by the Department of Justice last week.